xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     export default App;
     ```

 2. In the `my-app/src` directory, create a `hooks` directory.
 In the `hooks` directory, create a file named `useStreamMessages.js`.
 The purpose of the `useStreamMessages` hook is to enable your "hello world" app to listen for and display (stream) new messages as they become available.
 Without message streaming, you would need to refresh your app to display new messages.
-Copy this code and paste it into the file: <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/cf9f028b18aa2ac825aeeb0b8877bbb6bbcbbdc5-->
+Copy this code block and paste it into the file: <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/cf9f028b18aa2ac825aeeb0b8877bbb6bbcbbdc5-->

-    ```js showLineNumbers
+    ```javascript showLineNumbers
     import { useContext, useEffect, useState } from "react";
     import { WalletContext } from "../contexts/WalletContext";
     import { XmtpContext } from "../contexts/XmtpContext";